Synesthesia

 The first descriptions (1812–1880)

-The earliest agreed-upon medical account is credited to the German physician Georg Tobias Ludwig Sachs, who in 1812 described his own coloured vowels and tones as part of a doctoral dissertation otherwise devoted to his albinism.
-The phenomenon then drew little systematic attention for decades.
+The earliest agreed-upon medical account is credited to the German physician Georg Tobias Ludwig Sachs, who in 1812 described his own coloured vowels and tones in a doctoral dissertation otherwise devoted to his albinism, Historiae naturalis duorum leucaetiopum ("A natural history of two albinos, the author and his sister").
+Its importance became clear only in retrospect, and the phenomenon then drew little systematic attention for decades.

-- 1880: Sir Francis Galton, Charles Darwin's half-cousin, published "Visualised Numerals" in Nature, documenting people who saw numbers arranged in coloured spatial "number forms" and proposing the trait was hereditary.
+- 1880: Sir Francis Galton, Charles Darwin's half-cousin, published "Visualised Numerals" in Nature, documenting people who saw numbers arranged in coloured spatial "number forms" and arguing that the trait ran in families.
 Galton wrote of "seers" rather than coining a formal clinical label.

 Naming the phenomenon (1890–1895)